Robot Collapse: Supply Chain Backdoor Attacks Against VLM-based Robotic Manipulation: EXPERIMENTS

-Since the EVLM $\Omega$ is the core component of vanilla scheme, we conduct a sensitivity analysis of EVLM's two hyper-parameters: \textit{fine-tuning dataset size} and \textit{training epochs}.
-As shown in~\cref{fig:ablation_size_epoch} (a), the average performance of $\Omega$ reaches its peak with a fine-tuning dataset size of 270.
-This is because an excessive amount of data leads to overfitting, while too little data makes the model insufficient to learn the data knowledge.
-As for the fine-tuning training epochs, only 15 epochs are sufficient for the model to converge and achieve considerable performance as demonstrated in~\cref{fig:ablation_size_epoch} (b).
-Therefore, we set the fine-tuning dataset size to 270 and the epoch to 15 by default for the implementation of $\Omega$.
+We conduct a sensitivity analysis of EVLM's two hyper-parameters: \textit{fine-tuning dataset size} and \textit{training epochs}.
+As shown in~\cref{fig:ablation_size_epoch} (a), the average performance of $\Omega$ reaches its peak with a fine-tuning dataset size of $270$.
+This is because an excessive amount of data leads to overfitting, while too little data makes the model insufficient to learn data.
+For fine-tuning training epochs, only $15$ epochs are sufficient for the model to converge and achieve considerable performance as demonstrated in~\cref{fig:ablation_size_epoch} (b).